jay-youngn/php-enum/README.md

 # php-enum
-用PHP实现枚举

-- This class gives the ability to emulate and get enumeration data natively in PHP.
+> This class gives the ability to emulate and get enumeration data natively in PHP.

 - You can convert enum values easily.
 - requires php>=5.6.0, because array constant are used.

-## Get started
+## Getting started

 ### Install
 ```shell